- Mostly common chemical ingredients

 Most toothpastes contain silica, and this one is no exception.
 Silica is very common in the environment and release to waste water should have a low environmental impact.
 But silica is commonly obtained from sand, which is mined.
 Sand mines can cause erosion and habitat degradation, and are often unregulated.
 It would be good to have more information on where the silica in this product comes from, but companies very rarely provide (or even have) this information.

 Most of the ingredients are chemically simple and common.
 They should have minimal aquatic toxicity concerns and the chemicals that can be degraded should be readily biodegradable.
 However, a few of the ingredients have some toxicity to aquatic life.
-Potassium cocoate and tocopherol (vitamin E) are both toxic to aquatic life, but they are also readily biodegradable.
+For example, potassium cocoate is toxic to aquatic life, but is also readily biodegradable.
 This means that most of these chemicals should break down during waste water treatment, but some will still be released to the environment in treated waste water.

 The packaging for this product could be better.
 The cardboard box can easily be recycled.
 However, toothpaste tubes are notorious for being unable to be easily recycled, and unfortunately there are currently few alternatives.
 The tube can be sent to Terracycle for recycling in a number of countries, but something that could be popped in kerbside recycling would be best.